Volodymyr Yatsenko: Career

 In 2017-2019 Headed the Ukrainian Film Industry Association.
 In 2019 he was elected a member of the European Film Academy.

 Yatsenko sees his main task as the creation of an international brand of Ukrainian cinema.

+In 2025, he co-produced To the Victory!, a docudrama film directed by Valentyn Vasyanovych.

+Honours

+In 2022 he was awarded Order for Courage III Class.